hhu-bsinfo/detector/README.md

 # Build instructions

 This project supports Linux only.
-It uses the libibmad- and libibnetdisc-libraries.
+It uses the ibmad- and ibnetdisc-libraries.
 CMake is used to generate build scripts.
 To compile everything, just run *build.sh*.
 The output will be a static  library, that can be linked against other projects.

+# Include in other projects

 To let cmake automatically download and build Detector for your project, you may insert the following code into your CMakeLists.txt:

 ```